HusseinYoussef/Interview-Preparation/README.md

 # Interview Preparation

-This repo demonstrates how I prepare for coding interviews.
+This repo contains my solutions to many problems using mainly C++ and sometimes Python.